Skip to main content

 9f3 as FuncType; // Works!

-7:1-7:2: Cannot cast `f1` to `FuncType` because string literal `C` [1] is incompatible with literal union [2] in the return value. [incompatible-cast]
+7:1-7:2: Cannot cast `f1` to `FuncType` because union type [1] is incompatible with union type [2] in the return value.
+Type union type [1] includes members `C` that are not included in type union type [2]. [incompatible-cast]

-8:1-8:2: Cannot cast `f2` to `FuncType` because literal union [1] is incompatible with number literal `2` [2] in the first parameter. [incompatible-cast]
+8:1-8:2: Cannot cast `f2` to `FuncType` because union type [1] is incompatible with number literal `2` [2] in the first parameter. [incompatible-cast]

 • f1 can return a value that FuncType never does, so code that relies on FuncType might not be safe if f1 is used.
 Its type is not a subtype of FuncType.